argtoms/16Bits/CONTRIBUTING.md

     "suggest_channel_id": "", // Channel ID For Where The Suggestions Should Be Sent "welcome_role_name": "", // Role Name For The Role You Want The Bot To Give When A New Member Joins Your Server.
-    "welcome_channel_id": "", // Channel ID For Where The Welcome Message Should Be Sent "welcome_message": "Hello There And Welcome To The Server!" // Welcome Message }
+    "welcome_channel_id": "", // Channel ID For Where The Welcome Message Should Be Sent "welcome_message": "Hello There And Welcome To The Server!", // Welcome Message "logs_channel_name": "" // Channel Name For The Channel You Want Logs To Be Sent }
 ```